 Try Googling the bearish thesis for the shipping industry and compare it its bullish cousin you’ve subscribed to.
 This is called Red Teaming your thesis.

 Is there anything you missed in your initial assessment?
-Can you identify major weak points to your thesis?
+Can you identify major weak points in your thesis?
 Are there any biases possibly clouding your judgement etc…

 Buying on a scale allows us to account for our inability to time when the market will become less irrational.
 Schloss wouldn’t take his full position all at once because he knew the stocks he bought were in trouble, and they were likely to fall further.